 Source: Knorr Chicken Powder Product Testing with Kantar, 2021

 In comparison, the brine where our surveyed chefs and food business owners only used salt and pepper as its main flavoring had a tendency to only have a one dimensional flavor profile.
 The salt seasons the chicken from the surface in, but it is still not as flavorful and effective as the chef-trusted chicken powder.
 The latter was really able to enhance the natural umami and meaty flavors of the dish, which is exactly what operators would like to have in their authentic fried chicken menu.

 One simple step can transform your fried chicken creation from ordinary to lip-smacking.
-Our recommended brine here features only three ingredients you most likely already have: Knorr Chicken Powder, white sugar, and water.
+Our recommended brine here features only three ingredients you most likely already have: 1kg tub, white sugar, and water.
 It’s that easy!
 But the important factor here is the ratio of ingredients.
 This is crucial to achieving the most effective brine to moisten, tenderize, and flavor your chicken.

 Chef’s Tips and Tricks for Brining a Chicken

 Chef Brando Santos, Senior Sous Chef of Unilever Food Solutions, shares his steps for brining a chicken easily.
 The first step is to get a large container that can fit an entire chicken.
 It is suggested to use a container made out of stainless steel to ensure that the brining process remains unhampered.
 Glass bowls or other food-grade plastic containers may also be used.
 Just make sure that they are leak-proof and follow the recommended size.

 His biggest tip?
 Use 1kg tub brine.
 Chef Brando and 82% of chefs from the previous survey say that brining chicken with Knorr Chicken Powder adds more flavors from within.
 The taste is more concentrated and gives the umami punch that diners look for.